CN-UPB/DeepCoMP/README.md

 * Just cutting the data rate off at some small value (eg, 3 Mbit/s) leads to much better results
 * Agent keeps trying to connect to all BS, even if out of range. --> Subtracting req. dr by UE + higher penalty (both!) solves the issue
 * Normalizing loses info about which BS has enough dr and connectivity --> does not work as well
+* Central agent with observations and actions for all UEs in every time step works fine with 2 UEs

 ### Todos